23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Natural jute runner rug with black striped edges
+- Natural jute runner rug black striped edges

 - Wire basket organizers with wooden handles